semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 ---
-description: Environment variables used in Semaphore 2.0 projects can be predefined, git repository related, cache related or private docker registry related.
+Description: Environment variables used in Semaphore 2.0 projects can be pre-defined, git repository-related, cache-related, or private docker registry-related.
 ---

 # Environment Variables